DeepLabCut/DeepLabCut/docs/installation.md

 (how-to-install)=
 # How To Install DeepLabCut

-DeepLabCut can be run on Windows, Linux, or MacOS (see also [technical considerations](tech-considerations-during-install) and if you run into issues also check out the [Installation Tips](https://deeplabcut.github.io/DeepLabCut/docs/recipes/installTips.html) page).
+- DeepLabCut can be run on Windows, Linux, or MacOS (see also [technical considerations](tech-considerations-during-install) and if you run into issues also check out the [Installation Tips](https://deeplabcut.github.io/DeepLabCut/docs/recipes/installTips.html) page).

-We recommend using our supplied CONDA environment.

-## PIP:

-- Everything you need to build custom models within DeepLabCut (i.e., use our source code and our dependencies) can be installed with `pip install 'deeplabcut[gui,tf]'` (for GUI support w/tensorflow) or without the gui: `pip install 'deeplabcut[tf]'`.
-- If you want to use the SuperAnimal models, then please use `pip install 'deeplabcut[gui,tf,modelzoo]'`.

 - Please note, there are several modes of installation, and the user should decide to either use a **system-wide** (see [note below](system-wide-considerations-during-install)), **conda environment** based installation (**recommended**), or the supplied [**Docker container**](docker-containers) (recommended for Ubuntu advanced users).
 One can of course also use other Python distributions than Anaconda, but **Anaconda is the easiest route.**
+- We recommend for most users to use our supplied CONDA environment.

 ## CONDA: The installation process is as easy as this figure! -->

  <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/71e5d954-75a0-4534-9fa6-7ecc4bf1b76d/installDLC.png?format=1500w" width="250" title="DLC" alt="DLC" align="right" vspace = "50">

-### Step 1: You need to have Python installed
+### Step 1: Install Python via Anaconda

-#### Install [anaconda](https://www.anaconda.com/distribution/) or use miniconda3 (ideal for MacOS users)!
+#### Install [anaconda](https://www.anaconda.com/distribution/), or use miniconda3 for MacOS users (see below)

 - Anaconda is an easy way to install Python and additional packages across various operating systems.
 With Anaconda you create all the dependencies in an [environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) on your machine.